Tactics for Improving Least Squares Estimation: Methods

 Conversion of weighted to ordinary least squares comes at the expense of an increased number of iterations until convergence.
-This adverse consequence can be mitigated by Nesterov acceleration \citep{nesterov1983method}, which is easier to implement than to understand.
-In practice one maintains both the current iterate $\bbeta_m$ and the previous iterate $\bbeta_{m-1}$.
+This adverse consequence can be mitigated by various acceleration strategies.

+\paragraph*{Nesterov acceleration} Nesterov acceleration \cite{nesterov1983method} is an important acceleration technique that is easier to implement than to understand.
+In practice, one maintains both the current iterate $\bbeta_m$ and the previous iterate $\bbeta_{m-1}$.
 The shifted point $\balpha_m=\bbeta_m+\frac{m-1}{m+2}(\bbeta_m-\bbeta_{m-1})$ is then taken as the base point in majorization-minimization.
 The next point $\bbeta_{m+1}$ is no longer guaranteed to reduce the objective.
 If the descent property fails, we take the standard precaution of restarting the Nesterov acceleration at $m=1$.

-Some of our numerical examples benefit from acceleration while others do not.
-We also explored the application of SQUAREM \citep{varadhan2008simple} and Anderson acceleration \citep{anderson1965iterative}, but they do not accelerate convergence as satisfactorily as Nesterov acceleration.
+\paragraph*{Step-doubling} Step-doubling \cite{de1980multidimensional,van2016gensvm} is another simple yet effective acceleration device.
+Let $\bbeta^*$ denote the minimizer of the surrogate $g(\bbeta \mid \bbeta_m)$.
+Rather than taking $\bbeta^*$ as the next iterate, step doubling proposes